Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 In line with these findings, it’s not surprising that low salaries could make Gen Zers give their notice quite quickly.

-As the CAKE.com survey has shown, 74% of Gen Zers rank unsatisfactory salary as their top reason that could make them consider leaving a job.
+As the CAKE.com survey has shown, 74% of Gen Zers rank an unsatisfactory salary as their top reason that could make them consider leaving a job.

 Unhealthy company culture comes next, with 50% of Gen Zs ranking this factor as a deal-breaker.